 Linguistic Anthropology is kind of overlooked as a field within anthropology.
-It won’t be overlooked by Pedal Powered Anthropology, and here is where you’ll find all Anthrospin content related to linguistic anthropology.
+It won’t be overlooked by Everyday Anthropology, and here is where you’ll find all Anthrospin content related to linguistic anthropology.

 Ye Old Yorn in Ye Side–In this point we take a look at an extinct English letter and how it’s still hiding in plain sight.